 i am a shrimp, and these pages are my chips.

-what: shrimp chips is a place for the exploration of arts & culture coming out of the Asian diaspora today. it focuses primarily on the english-speaking world–usually the US, Canada, and UK, since, sadly, that’s the realm i know best. i’m hoping to write to and for my fellow diasporasians, because so often, we are not deemed a worthy audience to write to, even by folks within our own communities. that said, i welcome everyone–all five of you.
+what: shrimp chips is a place for the exploration of arts & culture & politics coming out of the Asian diaspora today. it focuses primarily on the US, Canada, and UK but looks to histories across time and place. i’m hoping to write to and for my fellow diasporasians, because so often, we are not deemed a worthy audience to write to, even by folks within our own communities.

 a note: i don’t specifically include Pacific Islanders here, because i want to honor the fact that many Pacific Islanders feel more aligned with Native & Indigenous communities & struggles than they do with Asian ones. and while i like the idea of all of us being in community in such a way that warrants the AAPI/API/APA labels, i also acknowledge that those labels may feel untrue to many Pacific Islanders and that i personally can’t speak as confidently to the “PI” in “AAPI.”